- GBP/USD loses ground to near 1.2975 in Friday’s Asian session.

 - The Fed cuts interest rates by a quarter point at the November meeting, as widely expected.

-- The BOE decided to cut the benchmark rate to 4.75% at its November meeting on Thursday.
+- The BoE decided to cut the benchmark rate to 4.75% at its November meeting on Thursday.

 The GBP/USD pair edges lower to around 1.2975 during the Asian trading hours on Friday.
 The Pound Sterling weakens after the Bank of England (BoE) reduced its interest rates by 25 basis points (bps) on Thursday.
-Traders will take more cues from the advanced US Michigan Consumer Sentiment data and the Federal Reserve’s (Fed) Michelle Bowman’s speech later on Friday.
+Traders will take more cues from the advanced US Michigan Consumer Sentiment data and the Federal Reserve’s (Fed) Governor Michelle Bowman’s speech later on Friday.

 After a jumbo half percentage point reduction in September, the Federal Open Market Committee (FOMC) lowered its benchmark overnight borrowing rate by a quarter percentage point to a target range of 4.50%-4.75% at its November meeting on Thursday.
 Fed officials have justified the easing mode for policy as they view supporting employment as becoming at least as much of a priority as arresting inflation.